fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Setup a text to speech greeting and use the default music on hold file:
+Use a text to speech greeting, and use the default music on hold file:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -WelcomeTextToSpeechPrompt "Welcome to the call queue " -UseDefaultMusicOnHold $true
 ````
-*Note: The above example does not contain the minimum number of parameters required to create a new call queue.*
+*Note: This example example doesn't contain the minimum number of parameters required to create a new call queue.*

 To modify an existing call queue, use the Set-CsCallQueue cmdlet, as shown in the following example: